 The interesting thing is that Byrne and Dinsdale are both, like, super posh.
 They sound like they should be commanding squadrons of Spitfires instead of reciting nonsense by the lochside.
 What they have to say is nothing new.
 Pleisiosaurs, coelacanths, ho hum.
 But it’s not the content that’s interesting.
 It’s the sheer confidence with which it’s delivered.

 Cut away to four guys walking along a foggy beach.
 Nimoy tells us that these men are not ‘hunters in the usual sense’ but rather they’re people who go searching for Bigfoot.
 Nimoy — wearing not one but two awesome 1970s collars – explains that scientists are appropriately cautious.
-Therefore the hunt for Bigfoot must be carried out by people with no standing to lose in the scientific community.
+Therefore the hunt for Bigfoot must be carried out by people with no standing in the scientific community to lose.

 Anyway, Nimoy really nails the heroic introduction of this Bigfoot hunting group, based in the Bay Area.
 Yes!
 Called it!